ksaaskil/birdclef-2021/README.md

 On Linux, you also need to run `sudo apt-get install libsndfile1`.

+Install also TensorFlow if not installed in your environment.

 ### Setup `kaggle`

 Sign in to Kaggle.
 Follow the [instructions](https://github.com/Kaggle/kaggle-api) to prepare `~/.kaggle/kaggle.json` file.